sovrynn/antigrav/README.md

 Auxiliary initiative:
 - `WEAPONS-TOOLS`: Information about other devices that can be understood using this knowledge.
+- `BIOLOGY`: Approaching biology from a new angle, with possibilities of new health and longevity applications.

 Auxiliary resource folders:
 - `MEDIA`: Monolithic folder for information from various sources on this topic, organized by author/source.